McGill-ECSE321-W23/project-group-01/README.md

 The frontend can be run by executing, inside the PLMS-Frontend, the "npm run dev" command.
 The frontend is deployed to your default web browser.

+To run our unit and integration tests, please cd into the PLMS folder and run `./gradlew clean test`.
+To run our integration tests alone, please cd into the PLMS folder and run `./gradlew clean integrationTest`.

 ## Our Team

 | Team Member |	Programs | GitHub |